plumi/collective.piwik.flowplayer/README.txt

 ...
 <!-- End Piwik Tag -->

-3)Also, make sure the anonymous user has view access to this Piwik website.
-On Piwik, go to settings, then on the users tab, pick up your website, and grant the anonymous user with view access.

 Site id is a variable assigned for your website, by Piwik, because Piwik can have many websites on an installation.
-For example, if on the Piwik code you have
+For example, if on the Piwik code you have:

 var piwikTracker = Piwik.getTracker(pkBaseURL + "piwik.php", 6);
 then site_id = 6 in your case!

+3)Also, make sure the anonymous user has view access to this Piwik website.
+On Piwik, go to settings, then on the users tab, pick up your website, and grant the anonymous user with view access.

 So after this is done, a viewlet appears on videos handled by flowplayer, that shows the number of views of a video.